 - Accounts receivable;

 - Accounts payable;

 - Payroll;

-- Cash and Bank;
+- Cash and bank;

-- SWIFT social care; and

-- CONFIRM highway maintenance.

 In 2019/20, Hampshire County Council Integrated business centre (IBC) have commissioned an ISAE 3402 type 2 report from EY's Financial Audit IT (FAIT) team.
 The ISAE 3402 report provides the users of the IBC with assurance over the suitability of the design and existence of controls and on the operating effectiveness of these controls during the financial year.